 The current status of the Aarhus Convention is available here.

-The following articles related to the Aarhus Convention were published in the Nuclear Law Bulletin:
+The following articles related to the Aarhus Convention were published in the Nuclear Law Bulletin and Principles and Practice of International Nuclear Law:

 |Parties to the Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters (Aarhus Convention)|